rainiercito/devdataprod/README.md

 The application is accesible in: https://ibon.shinyapps.io/BMI_app/

+or running this command in Rstudio:

+runGitHub( "devdataprod", "rainiercito")

 Also, there is a presentation that describes how it works.
 The presentation can be watched at:

 http://rpubs.com/ibonaranburu/21292